 A student who has earned a master's degree from an accredited institution may choose to complete a second master's degree.
-The applicant should complete all of the steps in the admission process and in addition, submit a completed Application for Graduate Degree that includes a $50.00 fee.
+The applicant should complete all of the steps in the admission process and in addition, submit a completed Application for Graduate Degree.
 The prospective applicant should contact the College of Graduate & Professional Studies to arrange an appointment with the appropriate Program Coordinator for the completion of the Application for Graduate Degree.
-Once complete the $50.00 fee along with the $50.00 Application for Graduate Admission fee should be submitted directly to the Office of Cashiering.
+Once complete the $50.00 Application for Graduate Admission fee should be submitted directly to the Office of Cashiering.
 The Application for Graduate Degree form is then filed in the Office of the Registrar at the same time the Application for Graduate Admission is submitted to the College of Graduate & Professional Studies.

-A maximum of six (6) credit hours from the first master's degree may be applied to the second master's degree, provided a grade of B or better was earned in the coursework, they are no more than five years old, and they are applicable to the new program.
+A maximum of six (6) credit hours from the first master's degree may be applied to the second master's degree, provided a grade of B or better was earned in the coursework, it is no more than five years old, and it is applicable to the new program.

 The University welcomes applications from prospective international students.

 In order to qualify for admittance, a graduate international applicant must have the equivalent of a four-year baccalaureate degree with a minimum cumulative GPA of at least a 2.75 on a 4.0 scale and in some programs a minimum 3.0 is required.
 The international student must also demonstrate proficiency in the English language through the TOEFL (Test of English as a Foreign Language) or International English Language Testing system (IELTS) if English is not the primary language spoken in the household.
 A minimum score of 570 (paper test) or 80 (Internet test) is required on the TOEFL or a minimum 6.5 on the IELTS for admission.
 All applicants are expected to meet all admission requirements in order to be considered as we do not grant conditional admits.

 To allow time for credential evaluation and unexpected delays in international mail, international applicants should mail the Application for Graduate Admission along with all other materials at least six months before planning to enroll.
 The College of Graduate and Professional Studies requires a credential evaluation for each official college transcript from an accredited evaluating agency.
-There are several companies that provide this service: World Education Services, Inc. (http://www.wes.org/); Global Credential Evaluators (http://www.gcevaluators.com/); Education Credential Evaluators, Inc. (http://www.ece.org/) are a few examples, there are others.
+There are several companies that provide this service: AACRAO International Education Services (www.aacrao.org) and World Education Services, Inc. (http://www.wes.org/) are two examples, there are others.
 The credential evaluation may require a fee to be paid which is the student's responsibility.

 Medical services in the United States are not nationalized.
 Costs for doctor's services and hospitals may be more expensive than in your home country.
 Longwood requires that you subscribe to a health insurance plan before arriving.
 That policy must provide similar coverage in the U.S.